 Mr. Geithner graduated from Dartmouth College with a bachelor’s degree in government and Asian studies in 1983 and from the Johns Hopkins School of Advanced International Studies with a master’s in International Economics and East Asian Studies in 1985.
 He has studied Japanese and Chinese and has lived in East Africa, India, Thailand, China, and Japan.

-Mr. Geithner serves as chairman of the G-10’s Committee on Payment and Settlement Systems of the Bank for International Settlements.
+Mr. Geithner served as chairman of the G-10’s Committee on Payment and Settlement Systems of the Bank for International Settlements.
 He is a member of the Council on Foreign Relations and the Group of Thirty.